zju-SWJ/KT/README.md

-#  Knowledge Translation: Fueling Progress in Model Compression
+#  Knowledge Translation: A New Pathway for Model Compression